Abbott and Costello Meet Frankenstein (1948) – A Review

 Most of the gags revolve around Wilbur trying to convince Chick to believe what he’s seeing is real (“What do you mean the candle moved???
 Candles don’t move!), the pair thinking Talbot is crazy and finally the climax of Wilbur trying to save his brain from going into the Frankenstein monster while being locked inside Dracula’s castle surrounded by monsters and trying to make it out of there.

 It’s a fun movie.
-There’s supporting characters, notably beauties Sandra and Joan who take an incredibly strange liking to Wilbur.
+There’s supporting characters, notably beauties Lenore Aubert and Jane Randolph who take an incredibly strange liking to Wilbur.
 Of course they each have their own hidden agendas behind that.

 |Lou makes some new friends|